If you've blocked our ad, please consider unblocking it.

 - The bridge is fairly simple, it is made of the same bricks as the castle, and curves.
 It is connected to the main landscape by stone posts instead of guardrails.

-- The blue door that appears in the moat of the castle is missing.
+- The rusty metal door in the moat is missing.

 Shoshinkai '95 Demo